 Students receive a copy of the timetable at the beginning of each term.
-All timetables are subject to change and students are expected to check the BA notice board on a daily basis for any timetabling announcements.
+All timetables are subject to change and students are expected to check their email and Asimut daily for any timetabling announcements.

 2.2 Workshop Weeks

 The first and seventh week of each term are usually designated as 'Workshop Weeks'.
 During Workshop Weeks, timetabled classes are replaced by projects or masterclasses led by visiting teachers and/or teachers on the BA course.
 The timetable for each Workshop Week will be confirmed two weeks in advance and will be posted on the BA noticeboard.
 Attendance is full-time and compulsory at all classes, projects, workshops and events designated in the curriculum.